Brian Meredith Net Zero Scholarships

 Informed by Industry

 We have a world class reputation for our industrial-scale research and pilot-scale demonstration programmes in the energy sector.
 Close engagement with the energy and transport sectors over the last 20 years has produced long-standing strategic partnerships with the sectors’ most prominent players.
-The strategic links with industry ensures that all of the material taught on the course is relevant, timely and meets the needs of organisations operating within the energy sector.
+The strategic links with industry ensure that all of the material taught in the course is relevant, timely and meets the needs of organisations operating within the energy sector.
 This industry-led education makes our graduates some of the most desirable in the world for energy companies to recruit.

 Course details